We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 How to get life insurance if you have been diagnosed with dementia or Alzheimer's

-However, a far less frustrating and time-consuming option is to speak to a broker.
+A far less frustrating and time-consuming option to getting life insurance, is to speak to a broker.
 They’ll assess your needs and do the searching for you, plus their chances of finding a policy for you are much higher than if you were to look for yourself.

 Keep in mind that once you’ve been accepted for cover, you will have to serve a waiting period.
 This is the time you need to wait before you’re covered for issues related to your dementia and will be outlined in the product disclosure statement (PDS).